webdriverio/webdriverio/README.md

 ## Adding custom commands

-If you which to extend with your own set of commands there is a method called `addCommand` available from the client object:
+If you want to extend the client with your own set of commands there is a method called `addCommand` available from the client object:

 ```js